enketo/blog/_posts/2015-02-21-enketo-express.md

 ### GitHub Account

-It might be confusing that the master repository lives in the [KoBoToolbox GitHub account](https://github.com/kobotoolbox), and a 'fork' exists in the [Enketo GitHub account](https://github.com/enketo).
-KoBo funded the initial (and still ongoing) development.
+It might be confusing that the master repository lives in the [KoboToolbox GitHub account](https://github.com/kobotoolbox), and a 'fork' exists in the [Enketo GitHub account](https://github.com/enketo).
+Kobo funded the initial (and still ongoing) development.
 Without their significant support the new app might have never gotten off the ground.
 The reason to keep a fork in Enketo's GitHub account is simply because this is the place were some people will start looking first.
 It is just a _mirror_, meant to be kept _exactly the same_, so you can use _either one_.
 Just make sure to 'star' both, if you think they are any good... ;)

 ### Sponsors

-The development of the new Enketo Smart Paper app so far has been funded by [KoBo Toolbox](http://kobotoolbox.org), the [Santa Fe Institute](http://www.santafe.edu), [iMMAP](http://immap.org) and [OpenClinica](http://openclinica.com).
+The development of the new Enketo Smart Paper app so far has been funded by [KoboToolbox](http://kobotoolbox.org), the [Santa Fe Institute](http://www.santafe.edu), [iMMAP](http://immap.org) and [OpenClinica](http://openclinica.com).
 For a continuously updated list of sponsors see [the repository](https://github.com/enketo/enketo-express#funding).

 {% include feedback.md %}